 - When to see your doctor for a follow-up appointment

-Most patients see their surgeon about 7 to 14 days after the surgery.
-Your doctor should explain the results of your pathology report and talk to you about the need for further treatment.
+You will probably have a follow-up with your surgeon about 7 to 14 days after the surgery to go over the results of your pathology report and talk about any further treatment.
 If you will need more treatment, you will be referred to a radiation oncologist and/or a medical oncologist.
 If you are thinking about breast reconstruction, you may be referred to a plastic surgeon as well.

 Chronic pain after breast surgery

 Some women have problems with nerve (neuropathic) pain in the chest wall, armpit, and/or arm after surgery that doesn’t go away over time.
-This is called post-mastectomy pain syndrome (PMPS) because it was first described in women who had mastectomies, but it occurs after breast-conserving therapy, as well.
+This is called post-mastectomy pain syndrome (PMPS) because it was first described in women who had mastectomies, but it can also happen after breast-conserving therapy.
 Studies have shown that between 20% and 30% of women develop symptoms of PMPS after surgery.
 The classic symptoms of PMPS are pain and tingling in the chest wall, armpit, and/or arm.
 Pain may also be felt in the shoulder or surgical scar.
 Other common complaints include numbness, shooting or pricking pain, or unbearable itching.
 Most women with PMPS say their symptoms are not severe.

 PMPS is thought to be linked to damage done to the nerves in the armpit and chest during surgery.
 But the causes are not known.
 Women who are younger, had a full ALND (not just SLNB), or who were treated with radiation after surgery are more likely to have problems with PMPS.
 Because ALNDs are done less often now, PMPS is less common than it once was.